 Tom Sidoti is a tenacious advocate and an expert counselor.
 Widely considered one of New Jersey’s rising star litigators, Tom is a distinguished trial attorney whose instincts in the courtroom are hard to match, as is his passion for helping people navigate through challenging times.

 Extremely proud of his “Jersey roots”, Tom earned his law degree from Seton Hall University School of Law and his Bachelor’s degree from Rutgers University.
 After law school, Tom had the opportunity to serve as law clerk to the Honorable Kenneth J. Slomienski, J.S.C., in the Family Division of Bergen County Superior Court.
 His experience working closely with Judge Slomienski afforded him a unique perspective from behind the bench as well as invaluable insights in to how the court system works and how judges make decisions.

 Tom is also a New Jersey Supreme Court Certified Matrimonial Attorney, a distinction that is awarded to only about 2% of all attorneys in New Jersey and after a rigorous review process of attorneys’ experience (in particular trial experience), reviews by peers and judges, and a written examination.
 He is also a court-approved mediator, earning the qualification pursuant to New Jersey Court Rule 1:40.
+Tom believes strongly in mediation as an optimal method for resolving matrimonial disputes.
 If you have a need for mediation services, Tom’s wealth of knowledge and experience coupled with his practical approach can help you avoid contentious litigation.